 - Dockets on WestlawNext are easy to find and use.

-- Some documents are available, some will tell you that Access is Denied.
+- Some documents and filings are available on Westlaw.
+However, some will tell you that Access is Denied.
 You can also check the “Filings” tab when you find a docket to see if any of the case documents are available.

 - Simply select “Dockets” from the top menu when log in to search their dockets.